 Who is a Non Resident Indian?

-As per current rules any Indian resident who is residing out of India for employment, business, studies, etc. for at least 182 days during a financial/calendar year is termed as a non-resident Indian.
-As a non-resident, you can not only hold on to property that you bought as a resident, but also make new investments into various asset classes.
+As per the current rules any Indian resident who is residing out of India for employment, business, studies, etc. for 182 days or more, during a financial/calendar year, is termed as a non-resident Indian.
+As a non-resident, you can not only hold on to property within the domestic boundaries, that you bought as a resident, but also make new investments into various asset classes.

 Applicable Rules for NRI Mutual Fund Investments

 NRI mutual fund investments is mainly governed by the Foreign Exchange Management Act 1999, commonly known as FEMA.

 As per the current provisions of the act, NRI are allowed to make investments into capital markets including direct stocks, exchange traded funds (ETFs) and mutual funds subject to key terms/conditions.
 However, these investments are allowed only when a certain set of conditions are met including performing fresh mutual fund KYC for NRI and setting up of a rupee-denominated NRE/NRO account.

 Non-Resident External (NRE) and Non-Resident Ordinary (NRO) Accounts for NRI MF Investments